 KOKOPELLI'S ENCHANTED DOLLS guild meets at 6:30 pm on the first Thursday of the month, at the Heights Cumberland Presbyterian Church, Adult Ed.
 Bldg (check listing for room number).
 The guild was organized as an educational forum to provide information about dollmaking, and to help dollmakers develop skills, whether interested in dollmaking as a hobby or as a profession.
 Dues are $15 per year.
 Yearly workshops and exhibits are held.
 Read an article about the guild.
 Contact Jean at firstname.lastname@example.org for more information.

 LAS ARAÑAS SPINNERS AND WEAVERS GUILD meetings are usually held on the fourth Tuesdays, alternating day and evening, at Raymond Sanchez Community Center, 9800 Fourth Street NW, Albuquerque.
 The Center is located on the east side of Fourth Street a little ways north of the intersection with Alameda.
 Since 1970, Las Arañas has been sharing lectures, demonstrations, workshops and exhibits with the public to promote interest and education in weaving, spinning, dyeing and other fiber work.
 The group works with the New Mexico Wool Growers each year at the Sheep to Shawl booth at the New Mexico State Fair demonstrating shearing, spinning, dyeing and weaving with items to sell.
 Membership is $30 per year.
 For more information write: Las Arañas Spinners and Weavers Guild, PO Box 91225, Albuquerque, NM 87199-1225, or visit www.Las Aranas.org.
-See the 2017 guild calendar
+See the 2018 guild calendar and the May 2018 newsletter

 MIXED MEDIA TEXTILE ARTISTS OF NEW MEXICO (MMTA) is an informal organization open to all who share an interest in mixed media textile art that is diverse in style and medium.
 Membership is free.
 Meetings are currently held the third Thursday of each month at James Dwyer Memorial Substation, 12700 Montgomery NE, Albuquerque, New Mexico at 9:30 am.
 A short business meeting is followed by member show-and-tell and a mini-workshop, demonstration, or guest speaker.
 Workshops and seminars are scheduled depending on member interests.
 We also attempt to inform members of related classes and events in the state.
 Also see our blog at mixedmediatextileartistsofnewmexico.com.